HegemanLab/LabLogParser/README.md

 ### Requirements
 * Python 3.6
 ### setup.py
 Clone the repo and go to the its root directory.
-Install Lab Log Parser by running the following command.
+Install Mass Spec Log Parser by running the following command.
 ```
 python3 setup.py install
 ```
 ## Operation
-Run Mass Spec Log Parser by using the LLP command followed by all the configuration files you want the Lab Log Parser to use.
+Run Mass Spec Log Parser by using the MSLP command followed by all the configuration files you want the Lab Log Parser to use.
 ```
-LLP [/path/to/configFile] [/path/to/configFile]
+MSLP [/path/to/configFile] [/path/to/configFile]
 ```
 ## Roadmap
 * Add support for files with Unicode